The use of generative AI tools in coursework

 - Danny Liu and Adam Bridgeman (UoS) make assessment suggestions that will have longevity even as AI advances.
 This article suggests to consider the humanness of teaching and learning.
 A full guide is available for download.

-Examples on how teaching staff are incorporating AI into coursework and assessments
+Examples on how teachers are incorporating generative AI into coursework and assessments

 Dr Ruth Dimes & Prof Charl de Villiers

 ACCTG 780: Sustainability Accounting and Integrated Reporting

 In response to the launch of ChatGPT in November 2022, Ruth Dimes and Charl de Villiers redesigned the assessments to allow students to engage with generative AI and develop their critical evaluation skills in sustainability accounting and integrated reporting.

 In this course students practise submitting prompts to Chat GPT then revising their prompts, to gradually achieve a satisfactory outcome in the form of a CEO report.
 The student generated reports are then combined with real reports and other AI generated ones, which are then critiqued and subject to peer review.